 If you have any special requirements with regard to spell-check or other aspects of viewing and using the examination platform, let us know before the exam date.

-Please be ready to begin your set up 10 - 15 minutes before the scheduled start time.
-Your actual exam will start only when you have completed the set-up and an invigilator has been assigned.
+You should be ready to begin the exam set‑up 10–15 minutes before your scheduled start time.
+Your exam will start only once the set‑up is complete and an invigilator has been assigned.

-If your exam has a 15 minute reading time this will be already added to your time.
-This will begin at the start time and you will be able to read through questions, make notes (on paper or on the notes function) and plan answers.
-You should not start writing your answers until the 15 minute reading time is over.
-We will ask you to monitor your own 15 minute reading time as invigilators will not inform you when this is over.
+If your exam includes a 15‑minute reading time, this is already included within your overall exam duration and begins at the scheduled start time.
+During this period, you may read the questions, make notes (on paper or using the notes function), and plan your answers.
+You must not start writing your answers until the reading time has finished.
+You are responsible for monitoring your own reading time, as invigilators will not notify you when it ends.

 Yes, we will continue to do this for the examinations at Part Two of the Qualifying Programme, as we did for the physical examinations.
 They will be published on the resources area of MyCG and on the examinations information page.